LukeGearty/100_days/README.md

 Day 2: Adding three numbers together
 Day 3: converting minutes to seconds
 Day 4: saying happy birthday to a person
+Day 5: Programming a countdown from 5 to 1